YuZhang/Security-Courseware/reading.md

 - 17S003115-朱秋苹-Dissecting Tor Bridges：a Security Evaluation of Their Private and Public Infrastructures.pdf
 - 17S003116-曾良伟-Deemon Detecting CSRF with Dynamic Analysis and Property Graphs.pdf
 - 17S003117-管志成-SoK Science, Security, and the Elusive Goal of Security as a Scientific Pursuit.pdf
+- 17S003118-关皓天-SmartAuth：User-Centered Authorization for the Internet of Things.pdf
 - 17S003119-葛蒙蒙-Obfuscation-Resilient Privacy Leak Detection for Mobile Apps Through Differential Analysis.pdf
 - 17S003120-齐帅-Show Me the Money!
 Finding Flawed Implementations of Third-party In-app Payment in Android Apps.pdf
 - 17S006030+曹健+How They Did It An Analysis of Emission Defeat Devices in Modern Automobiles .pdf